-If you have diarrhoea your doctor or nurse will ask you questions and might do tests to assess how severe your diarrhoea is and whether it needs treatment.
+If you have diarrhoea your doctor or nurse will ask you some questions and they might do some tests.
+This is to assess how severe your diarrhoea is, the cause of your diarrhoea, and whether you need treatment.

 Effects of diarrhoea on the body